 Mr. Wrigley believes strongly in community and church service.
 In addition to serving as a member of the Board of Education, he serves on the Sandy City Board of Adjustment.
 Mr. Wrigley and his wife, Carrie Maxwell Wrigley, are the parents of five children.
-Three of their children attend schools in the Canyons School District.
+Two of their children attend schools in the Canyons School District.

 Nancy Tingey was elected to the Canyons Board of Education in November 2012.
 She represents District 3, which covers part of Cottonwood Heights, Sandy, and the Town of Alta.
 Mrs. Tingey earned a Bachelor of Science from Brigham Young University.
 She has been an active parent volunteer in public schools for more than 20 years.
 In addition to classroom, PTA, and District committee experience, Mrs. Tingey has served on School Community Councils at Quail Hollow Elementary School, Albion Middle School, and Brighton High School for a combined 19 years, and as Chairwoman for eight of those years.